sapegin/washingcode-book/manuscript/Naming_is_hard.md

 Here, the name describes how the value is used (domain-specific name) – to check _whether we need to show a greeting_, as opposed to the value itself – _whether the user is a crocodile_.
 This has another benefit: if we decide to change the condition, we don’t need to rename a variable.

-For example, we could decide to greet the crocodile only in the morning:
+For example, we could decide to greet crocodiles only in the morning:

 <!-- const isCrocodile = x => x.type === 'croc' -->